thuml/depyf/docs/walk_through.rst

 The tutorial intends to cover the following aspects of PyTorch compiler:

+- Basic concepts (Just-In-Time compilers, Ahead-of-time compilers)
-- Dynamo (graph capture)
+- Dynamo (graph capture, separate users' code into pure Python code and pure PyTorch-related code)
-- AOTAutograd (forward graph and backward graph)
+- AOTAutograd (generate backward computation graph from forward computation graph)
-- Inductor (compile graph to kernel)
+- Inductor/Other backends (given a computation graph, how to run it faster in different devices)

 PyTorch compiler is a Just-In-Time compiler
 --------------------------------------------